-OSHA Kansas Certification
+OSHA Kansas Online Training

 Prior to OSHA’s creation, there were very few job site safety standards.
 Luckily, since OSHA establishment, there are now plenty of regulations in place to protect workers around the country, including in Kansas, from injuries, fatalities, and accidents.